dabreegster/route_snapper/user_guide.md

     - `crosshair`: The user is choosing a location for a new freehand point.
 If they click, the point will be added.
   - The GeoJSON object will also have a boolean foreign member called `snap_mode`.
 - `toggleSnapMode` attempts to switch between snapping and freehand drawing.
 It may not succeed.
+- `addSnappedWaypoint` adds a new waypoint to the end of the route, snapping to the nearest node.
+It's useful for clients to hook up a geocoder and add a point by address.
+Unsupported in area mode.

 ### MapLibre gotchas